Zikushimo/9.py/README.md

     A = 101
         101

-A 9dot symbol can be written as one line as such.
+A 9dot symbol can be written as a one-line string as such.

     010
     101 = 010101101